 The Power of Print: 7 Reasons to Print Your Work

 You've seen both pro photogs and enthusiasts alike use the hashtag “#printyourwork” all over social media.
 But, ever find yourself asking why you would need more than a digital file, especially in an internet-driven age where digital devices are king?
-Richard has seven reasons why all photogs should print their photos.
+Well Richard Photo Lab has seven reasons why all photogs should print their photos.

 1) Complete the Artistic Process